-A state agency or institution of higher education may develop a wellness program designed to increase work productivity and capacity and to reduce health insurance costs, or it can implement a wellness program based on the model program or components of the model program.
+A state agency or institution of higher education may develop a wellness program designed to increase work productivity and capacity and to reduce health insurance costs, or it can implement a wellness program based on the model program or components of the model program.608

-The Department of State Health Services must designate a wellness coordinator to create and develop a model statewide wellness program to improve the health and wellness of state employees.
+The Department of State Health Services must designate a statewide wellness coordinator to create and develop a model statewide wellness program to improve the health and wellness of state employees.
 In addition, state agencies and institutions of higher education must designate an employee to serve as the wellness liaison between the agency or institution of higher education and the statewide wellness coordinator.
+In the statewide wellness coordinator.